 - What restrictions (if any) will you attempt to place on them when they leave?
 If you want to introduce restraint of trade clauses, you must note them in writing, under the Commercial Agents Regulations.
 Are they limited in area, time etc, as required under these regulations?

 You need a reasonably clear statement of expectations in case things go wrong, particularly as sales people tend to get the kind of money that makes breach of contract a much more likely recourse than a claim for unfair dismissal.
 On the other hand, the more precisely you specify these matters, the more you tie your own hands.
 This really is an area in which you should take legal advice.

-2. What are the relative merits, in legal terms, of employing a travelling sales person on salary plus bonuses, as against self-employed on commission?
+2. What are the relative merits, in legal terms, of employing a travelling sales person on salary plus bonuses, against self-employed on commission?

 There are arguments for and against, in both cases.

-If you employ someone, on a salary-plus-bonus basis:
+If you employ someone on a salary-plus-bonus basis:

 - you can make it a condition of their employment, that they do not work for anyone else

-- you should have much better control over how they deploy their time - for instance, the extent to which they spend time on keeping existing customers happy, as opposed to chasing new ones (or vice versa)
+- you should have much better control over how they use their time - for instance, the extent to which they spend time on keeping existing customers happy, as opposed to chasing new ones (or vice versa)